 - The writer had heard a lot of praise about the unique teaching methods of Miss Beam’s school.
 So, he visited her school to have a personal experience with the new methods of teaching.

 - In Miss Beam’s school, every child had to play the role of being blind, deaf, mute, injured or lame for a particular day.
 This was like a ‘game’ that they had to play and this formed a key part of their training.

 - The main purpose of these special days was to give the students a personal taste of misfortune.
-By enacting a disability for a day, this would help them understand the feelings of people born with such disabilities and have respect for the needy people in society.
+Enacting a disability for a day would help them understand the feelings of people born with such disabilities and have respect for the needy people in society.
 This training prepared the students to become good and responsible human beings.

 Working with language (Page 63-65)